ketyung/KyPayApp2/README.md

 ![Screenshot 2021-07-07 at 3 22 43 PM](https://user-images.githubusercontent.com/67858418/124718652-e3ec2a00-df38-11eb-983f-354e497a5fe0.png)

-Be sure to change the urlBase property of the ApiRequestHandler back to my web server's API test point https://techchee.com/KyPayApiTestPointV1/ as a device can't communicate with the localhost.
+Be sure to change the urlBase property of the ApiRequestHandler back to my web server's API test point https://techchee.com/KyPayApiTestPointV1/ if you wanna test ona device as device can't communicate with the localhost.

 About testing.